gerardlouw/logitech-g710-linux-driver/README.md

 The next step is to install the kernel module:

 <pre>
-sudo make install
+sudo dkms add src/kernel
-sudo depmod -a
+sudo dkms install hid-lg-g710-plus/0.1
 </pre>

 At this point the generic driver will still take control.
 The simple fix for that issue is to copy the 90-logitech-g710-plus.rules file from the misc folder to /etc/udev/rules.d/: